Ilanji: Demographics

 In the 2001 Indian census, Ilanji reported a population of 9,423.
 Males constituted 51% of the population and females 49%.
 Ilanji had an average literacy rate of 66%, higher than the national average of 59.5%.
 The male literacy was 75%, and female literacy was 57%.
 In 2001 in Ilanji, 10% of the population was under 6 years of age.

 By the 2011 census, 10,325 people were reported as living in Ilanji.

 Government and politics

 It has 3 MLAs for Tenkasi assembly constituency and one district board president for the whole Tirunelveli district which comprised Tuticorin and Tirunelveli districts put together at that time.

-Notable persons

-I.S Sethuramalingam Pillai, Late Headmaster, Ilanji Ramaswamy Pillai High School, was a recipient of the Tamil Nadu State Government's "Nalla Aasiriyar Virudhu" (Best Teacher Award, 1970).
-Eswara Konar is a farmer who was also well known for his rheumatoid arthritis treatment (Siddha medicine|Siddha medical system).Land lord P. Nallakannu chettiar is a prominent farmer who was well known for his agricultural activities and innovative cultivation of new crops.
-Other prominent natives include, Rao Bahadur I.C.
-Eswaran Pillai (District Board Chairman), I.K.
-Subramania Pillai (Member of Legislative Assembly), I.A.
-Chidambaram Pillai (Member of Legislative Council and Member of Legislative Assembly), I.A.
-Velayutham Pillai who was the Chief Executive of Ilanji bank which was later merged with Bank of Madura which is at present ICICI Bank, V. Subramanian who was the Executive of a nationalized bank was popularly known as VS in the banking sector, Dr.P.N.Muthiah, Dean, Madurai Kamaraj University, Dr. V. Gomatinayagam Dean Annamalai University, Director of Distant Education Annamalai University.
-Mr Thamburaj Pandian who as chief of the Senior Citizens' Forum along with Sri V. Subramanian and Sri I.S.
-Deivengaperumal has pioneered the meals programme which facilitates provision of ready-to-eat food at the doorsteps of many senior citizens in the area.
-He is the son-in-law of Sri.
-Durairaj Pandian a legislator of the erstwhile Madras State.m.a srinivasa pandian (union chairman tenkasi,trasty thiruchendur)..
-I.S.
-Akilandam pillai & Sri.I.S.Ramaswamy Pillai started the Ramaswamy Pillai Higher Secondary School[4]at Ilanji in the year 1916 as a primary school.I.S.AKILANDAM PILLAI was a pioneer in farming who developed mangoes by crafting & periodically wrote articles in INDIAN FARMING journal.He was well known for innovative farming.

 Transport

 Ilanji as said is the centroid of Tenkasi, Senkottai and Courtalam triangle, finds all the buses (that is from Tenkasi to Senkottai) to stop.
 There are two stops namely Chowkai (buses not going via Courtallam from Tenkasi to Shencottah stop here), Ilanji bus stop (buses going via Courtallam from Tenkasi to Senkottai stop here) which serve as the North and South extremes of the village.